 The timetable must show the scope of the different components of the work spread across the 20 weeks (800 hours) available to you.
-The start up process including drawing up the work plan correspond to about one week's work.
-Preparations for the presentation, opposition and poster correspond to about one week's work.
+Drawing up the work plan and preparations for the presentation each correspond to around one week's work.